What is French Roast Coffee?

 With that thought gnawing in my brain, I embarked on a mission to answer: What is French roast coffee?

 French Roast Coffee Explained

-Simply put, “French roast” describes the color of the coffee beans after they have been roasted.
-These beans are on the darker end of the scale, and are usually the color of dark chocolate.
+Simply put, “French roast” describes the colour of the coffee beans after they have been roasted.
+These beans are on the darker end of the scale, and are usually the colour of dark chocolate.
 It does not mean the coffee was grown or roasted in France (although yes, that is where the roasting style originated in the 1800s).

 Many different kinds of beans can be roasted to the French roast level, and they do not need to originate from any specific region to qualify.
 French roast coffee can be made from Central American, African, or Indonesian beans.
 Essentially, beans grown anywhere in the world can be used to make French roast.

 So we’ve established that French roasted beans are pretty dark.
 But how dark is that compared to other coffees?
 While guessing at colours and comparing coffee beans to chocolate bars are the layman’s ways of figuring it out, there is an official way to determine this as well (1).